 Companies are invited to comment on the proposals below:

-Proposal 2bis: RAN to target RAN2 to complete the Rel-16 RRC based DC location reporting signalling for 2 UL CCs in RAN#91e, i.e. RAN2 should provide either agreed or, if agreement is not possible, technically endorsed CRs to RAN#91e, addressing the case of 2 UL CCs.
+Proposal 2bis: RAN to task RAN2 to complete the Rel-16 RRC based DC location reporting signalling for 2 UL CCs in RAN#91e, i.e. RAN2 should provide either agreed or, if agreement is not possible, technically endorsed CRs to RAN#91e, addressing the case of 2 UL CCs.
 A future-proof solution (e.g. that takes into account additional CC) is preferred.